percontation/leakless/README.md

 Leakless makes no attempt at thread-safety.
 Its classes are not threadsafe, and some of its guarantees (namely, always setting `CLOEXEC`) can race with a `fork()` call happening in another thread.
 That said, it's probably fine for most threaded python use-cases.

 This library is currently highly untested, and I'm not even using it for real yet, so... don't trust it.

+On Linux, at least kernel version 3.5 is required for everything to work correctly; I'm not testing so it could be higher though.